nettijoe96/decentralized-identity-resources/README.md

 # decentralized-identity-resources
-list of decentralized identity resources and projects
+A comprehensive overview of decentralized identity

 # Precursors and Related Projects